 Two Days in Dubrovnik – Day 1

-If you find yourself landing landing at Dubrovnik Airport, take one of the airport shuttle buses from the airport to either the Old Town or the main bus station in Dubrovnik.
-Get yourself to your accommodation, off load your luggage, and get ready to explore!
+If you find yourself landing at Dubrovnik Airport, take one of the airport shuttle buses from the airport to either the Old Town or the main bus station in Dubrovnik.
+Get yourself to your accommodation, offload your luggage, and get ready to explore!

 Day 1 Morning – Old Town Walls

 We would suggest going ‘all in’ and starting with one of the main sights of Dubrovnik right from the off – the Old Town Walls!
-The reason we suggest this is because it’s advisable to tour the walls earlier in the day, both to avoid the crowds that start appearing later on and also to avoid the peak midday sun.
-(These points assume you are visiting Dubrovnik in summer!)
+The reason we suggest this is that it is advisable to tour the walls earlier in the day, both to avoid the crowds that start appearing later on and also to avoid the peak midday sun.
+(These points assume you are visiting Dubrovnik in the summer!)